 I reached out to gOS founder David Liu in hopes of getting a bit more information on why the burgeoning OS was so suddenly abandoned, but to no avail.

 Feeling nostalgic for gOS?
 Want to try it out?
-The link below has two downloadable .iso of gOS.
+Mirrors of the last available .iso remain available for download.

 As gOS was typically shipped on devices rather than made to download many of the its earlier versions – such as the version with MySpace integration – are unavailable.